 Theme parks and attractions

 Let kids of all ages get hands-on with big machines at Diggerland – they can embrace their passion for diggers and other types of massive machinery and, perhaps for the first time, have a go at driving them.
 Even if they don’t dream of operating full-size construction machinery, families will find plenty of entertainment at this theme park including go-karting and dodgems.
 There are indoor activities for rainy days, at four locations in Kent, Devon, Durham and Yorkshire.
-Boundless members can get 25% off standard Diggerland admission.
+Boundless members can get 25 per cent off standard Diggerland admission.

-At Cadbury World you can indulge those in your family who have a sweet tooth by taking them for a chocolately day out.
+At Cadbury World you can indulge those in your family who have a sweet tooth by taking them for a chocolatey day out.
 You can enjoy a self-guided tour of the history of chocolate, where it comes from and the process that turns it into a delicious treat.